luci/recipes-py/doc/turboci.md

 Individual `write_nodes` and `query_nodes` are always individually atomic, but sometimes you need to chain them together.

-In order to safely do read-modify-write operations on the graph, you need to use a transaction.
+In order to safely do read-modify-write operations on the workplan, you need to use a transaction.
 A transaction in TurboCI essentially boils down to a series of `query_nodes` operations, followed by at most one `write_nodes`.

 Care should be taken to not use/cache any data queried during the transaction until after the transaction finishes successfully.